 R = 1.015 0.307 0.691 0.542 0.899 0.099 0.973 0.016

-Table 5 Estimates of the Splurge and (β,∇) for each education group for different values of the interest rate R.
+Table 5 Estimates of the splurge and (β,∇) for each education group for different values of the interest rate R

-the U.S. interest rate do not affect the estimation of the splurge-parameter ς.
-However, before we can calculate updated results for a different interest rate, the distribution of discount factors within each education group must be reestimated for the model to continue to match the liquid wealth distributions.
+the U.S. interest rate do not affect the estimation of the splurge parameter ς.
+However, before we can calculate updated results for a different interest rate, the distribution of discount factors within each education group must be re-estimated for the model to continue to match the liquid wealth distributions.

 Discount factor distributions with different interest rates